wondasom/restaurant-finder/README.md

 ## 📃 Project Status

-This project is currently completed and ready to be deployed.
+This project is currently completed and deployed.

 ![mockup image of the project](https://i.imgur.com/4c9jweN.jpg)